Shield with NIST SP 800-171

 Implement controls — policies, procedures, processes, and technical solutions — to protect CUI.

-Train your employees on how to use and transfer CUI in a way that is consistent with the requirements set out in NIST SP 800-171.
+Train your employees on how to use and transfer CUI in a way that is consistent with the requirements set out in special publication 800-171.

 Periodically assess the controls in organizational systems to see if the controls are effective in their application.
 This assessment should be done on a regular basis to ensure that current processes will continue to protect CUI.